 Above is the output we receive when the code is executed.
 After entering the Username and Password, we submit the form and the following welcome message is displayed.

-The above-discussed form is a simple login form which is accepting only two values, username and password and are submitted.
+The above-discussed form is a simple login form which is accepting only two values, username and password and is submitted.
 Here we are simply printing the values, but normally in the processing part, one can compare ‘log in’ details with the saved values in a database and show a ‘successful login’ message.

-A registration form, however, is something that accepts a variety of data or information, like name, user name, password, date of birth, email address among others and this information is then subjected to processing that might include a display of the data on the next page or saving of data into a database and performing a successful registration.
+A registration form, however, is something that accepts a variety of data or information, like name, user name, password, date of birth, email address, among others, and this information is then subjected to processing that might include a display of the data on the next page or saving of data into a database and performing a successful registration.

 How to Create a Registration HTML Form?